 However you think to avoid fats and oil, it’s not possible and it’s not actually desired too.
 You need good fats for energy as well as for absorption of micronutrients.
-Avoid any sort of refined oil at all cost.
+Avoid any sort of refined oil at all costs.
 Refined oil is a potent cause for creating inflammation in your body.
 You are not in a condition to afford such risk.
-Look for kachhi ghani/ cold pressed/wood churned oil as cooking medium.
+Look for kachhi ghani/ cold pressed/wood churned oil as a cooking medium.
 Choose your oil as per your traditional use and local availability.
-Kachhi ghani mustard oil, double filtered groundnut oil/ sesame oil are good choices.
+Kachhi ghani mustard oil, double-filtered groundnut oil/ sesame oil are good choices.
 (22) (23)

 You may consider investing in good quality ghee, as it is a perfect cooking medium for Indian cuisine.
 Focus on quality than quantity.
 Try to restrict your oil/ fat intake to 5-6 tsp per day.

 |Good fat||Bad fat|

 |Any cold-pressed/ kachhi ghani/ double-filtered oil – kachhi ghani mustard oil, double-filtered groundnut oil/ sesame oil.
 Ghee, homemade butter||Any Refined oil – refined rice bran oil, refined soy oil, refined sunflower oil, refined sesame oil, refined olive oil, etc, margarine, vanaspati|

 Caution: Do not reheat the used oil for the next day’s cooking or even for the next dish.
 (24)